Marketing and selling online courses is something that a lot of course creators struggle with. Maybe you can relate.

 5. Created an automated email follow-up series to sell your course

-I mentioned in the beginning of this article that this particular sales funnel, once created, can run virtually on autopilot.
+I mentioned at the beginning of this article that this particular sales funnel, once created, can run virtually on autopilot.
 One of the things that makes that possible is an automated email follow-up series.

 How it works is pretty simple.
-You write a bunch of emails, and then add them to your autoresponder (follow-up) series using your email service provider.
+You write a bunch of emails and then add them to your autoresponder (follow-up) series using your email service provider.
 You get to decide ahead of time when these emails are sent in relation to the day that someone first subscribes to your email list.

 So for example, you could write 7 follow-up emails, and then configure your autoresponder series to send 1 email per day for 7 days to each new subscriber on your email list.
 Here is a screenshot of a follow-up series I created using Aweber, just to give you an example.